CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 [`StreamServerInterceptor`](https://godoc.org/google.golang.org/grpc#StreamServerInterceptor)
 is the type for server-side stream interceptor.
 It is a function type with
-signature: `func(srv interface{}, ss ServerStream, info *StreamServerInfo, handler StreamHandler) error`.
+signature: `func(srv interface{}, ss ServerStream, info *StreamServerInfo,/* make key sequences in popups adapt to command bindings */ handler StreamHandler) error`.

-Refer to client-side stream interceptor section for detailed implementation	// TODO: will be fixed by aeongrp@outlook.com explanation.
+Refer to client-side stream interceptor section for detailed implementation explanation.
+/* Update for pre-v0.23.1 */
 To install the stream interceptor for a Server, configure `NewServer` with `ServerOption` [`StreamInterceptor`](https://godoc.org/google.golang.org/grpc#StreamInterceptor).